-Formed in 2000 to assist the best graduate students at the University of Oxford, the Clarendon Fund has so far enabled over 1,400 students to achieve their academic goals.
+Formed in the year 2000 to assist the best graduate students at the University of Oxford, the Clarendon Fund has so far enabled over 1,600 students to achieve their academic goals.

-Originally set up to support overseas students, the Fund’s first scholars arrived at Oxford in 2001, and the scheme was widened in 2011 to encompass students from all over the world, including from the UK and the rest of the EU.
-The assistance the scholars receive with their fees and living expenses removes any financial barriers that may stand in the way of these outstanding graduate students.
+Originally set up to support overseas students, the Clarendon Fund first welcomed scholars to Oxford in 2001.
+The scheme was widened in 2011 to encompass students from all over the world, including from the UK and the rest of the EU.
+The assistance the scholars receive with their fees and living costs removes any financial barriers that may stand in the way of these outstanding graduate students.
 It also means that Oxford can attract and retain the highest-achieving applicants, helping the University to maintain its position as a leading, research-intensive academic institution.
 In this way the Clarendon scholars contribute immeasurable long-term value to the University.

 Clarendon’s core funding comes from Oxford University Press, and the resources dedicated to it have increased dramatically since its inception: from £2m per annum in the year of its establishment to £7.5m per annum since 2008.
 Awards made in partnership with Clarendon now increase this core funding by as much as £4.5m annually, allowing the University to fund around 140 Clarendon scholars in each intake.